-Contents TEAM LEADE RS 6 TEAM MEME BERS 10 Appendix 1 Simple tips, tricks and examples to help you get involved in online team conversations 14 Appendix 2 Passive vs Active collaboration 18 More about the Designing Collaboration playbooks 20 READ ME FIRST This playbook\ contains tips and advice designed to assist you and your team to collaborate effectively when the team is geographically dispersed yet still needs to work as a highly efficient entity to deliver on its objectives.
+Contents TEAM LEADE 6 TEAM MEMB 10 Appendix 1 opendix 1 Simple tips, tricks and examples to help you get involved in online team conversations Appendix 2 Passive vs Active collaboration 18 More about the Designing Collaboration playbooks READ ME FIRST This playbook contains tips and advice designed to assist you and your team to collaborate effectively when the team is geographically dispersed yet still needs to work as a highly efficient entity to deliver on its objectives.
 In this situation, the team workplace is a virtual one, where habits learned from years of office-based working need to be adjusted for a purely online collaboration and team-working experience.
 Team leaders and team members The playbook is divided into two sections: team leaders and team members.
 There is of course overlap, which is part of the reason they are presented in the same playbook.
 Neither is of itself more important than the other.
 Equally, it's important that team members and team leaders understand the expectations placed on each other, for the mutual benefit of the team's overall performance and success.

-G The challenge is to bring the best habits of analogue, face-to-face collaboration across into the realm of digital collaboration.
+The challenge is to bring the best habits of analogue, face-to-face collaboration across into the realm of digital collaboration.

+Keyboard, screen

-\ For a list of all playbooks in this series, see the inside back cover.
-Note on Australian/UK spelling English is a complex language, and this extends to different English-speaking countries having different spelling conventions for certain words or word types.
+Note on Australian/UK spelling

+English is a complex language, and this extends to different English-speaking countries having different spelling conventions for certain words or word types.
 Organisation versus organization.
 Colour versus color.
 Analogue versus analog.
 Just some examples.

 We operate out of the UK and Australia, which share a common convention, so we have opted to be true to our roots and retain those spellings.

 COLLABORATION AND REMOTE WORKING